I'm a neurodivergent, UK-based counsellor, psychotherapist, and clinical supervisor, offering a warm, collaborative, and authentic approach.

 My style is down-to-earth and I draw on creative, visual, and psychoeducational approaches to meet each person's unique needs.
 Above all, I aim to provide a safe, accepting space where you can explore what matters most to you.

-Copyright © 2026 Emma Weston Counselling, Psychotherapy EMDR, Supervision and Training - All Rights Reserved.
+Copyright © 2026 Emma Weston Counselling, Psychotherapy, EMDR, Supervision, mentoring and Training - All Rights Reserved.